GH0170/sap-web-ide-tutorial/README.md

 # sap-web-ide-tutorial
-Tutorial on how to use Git Hub on SAP WEB-IDE
+Tutorial on how to use Git Hub on SAP WEB-IDE!